mozilla/grunt-i18n-abide/README.md

 Default value: `true`

 Only relevant when `options.type` is set to `'json'`.
 If `false` the JS files won't be created alongside the json.
 If you don't need the js e.g. you're not producing a client-side app that uses the JS then set this to `false`.

 #### options.jsVar
 Type: `String`
 Default value: `json_locale_data`

 Allows you to override the JS var used in the JS output.
 The var is added to the window object.
 So by default you'll end up with window.json_locale_data.
 This value is crudely validated to help ensure you don't use a reserved word or an invalid property name.

 #### options.localeDir
 Type: `String`
 Default value: `locale`

 The base locale directory.

+#### options.lockFileName
+Type: `String`
+Default value: `grunt-i18n-abide.lock`

+An option to customise the lockfile name.

+This can be useful if you might be running multiple builds concurrently on the same server.
+Set this to use an environment variable or use a grunt cli option so each job has a unique lockfile name.

 ## A complete configuration example